The Ultimate Year-End Payroll Checklist

 Step 1: Verify All Employee & Company Information

-You will need to ensure that all the information for your company and employees is correct.
-That’s just payroll best practices 101 — know who you are paying.
+Following payroll best practices, you’ll need to ensure that all the information for your company and employees is correct.
 First, verify that your company name, tax IDs, and company tax information are updated and accurate.
 Next, make sure that your employee information is up to date.
 For employees, check the following:

 - Correct Social Security Number